How to Repair The Hurt In Your Relationship

 You may be thinking, why should I admit my mistakes, my partner never will!

 I'll tell you why!
 Because it builds integrity and confidence.
 If you face your mistakes - and let's face it we all have them - you will be stronger as a result.

 I'm very passionate about this because I've seen the lack of accountability destroy more relationships than anything else.
-Know that this is where you put your big girl/boy pants on and just do it.
+This is where you put your big girl/boy pants on and just do it.

-When repairs are practiced, the energy shifts from blaming each other to being accountable.
+When you start using repairs, the energy shifts from blaming each other to being accountable.
 The cycle of destructive fighting has the opportunity to transform into healthy conflict.

-If repairs are rejected out of hurt or spite, the hurt continues and nothing gets resolved.
+When repairs are rejected out of hurt or spite, nothing gets resolved.
 When repairs are continuously rejected, the partner stops trying.

 When repairs go unnoticed, the conflict intensifies but when they are accepted, the healing can begin.